 These types of health problems may be reversed or avoided altogether if effective substance abuse treatment is received in a timely manner.

 Alcohol and Ritalin Abuse Treatment

 Treatment for a combined case of alcohol and stimulant abuse will typically consist of an initial detox period, followed by ongoing substance abuse therapy, support groups, skills training, and more.

 Clinical treatment for drug abuse often involves detoxification.
 Treatment that includes supervised detox is extremely important for someone abusing alcohol because acute alcohol withdrawal can sometimes result in dangerous, potentially life-threatening symptoms.

 Once the patient has successfully detoxed from alcohol and Ritalin, treatment will focus on the psychological aspects of the abuse and addiction.
 Whether treatment includes inpatient or outpatient treatment, it should include therapy and relapse prevention training.

 One form of therapy which may be used is cognitive behavioral therapy.
-This approach focuses on:
+This approach focuses on helping people improve their:

 - Impulse control.

 In addition, there are sessions in which stressful scenarios are presented to patients who are then provided with psychological education techniques that help them work through these real-life scenarios.
 The multi-faceted components of cognitive behavioral therapy have repeatedly demonstrated the ability to effectively reduce stress and anxiety, which are factors that can influence the onset and progression of substance abuse.

 - Inpatient or residential rehabilitation, in which clients remain at a facility for a certain period of time (e.g. 4-6 weeks or more) in order to receive 24-hour supervised care and support.